Clinical Assistant Professor

 After 10 years in retail management, I made the decision to return to school to achieve my degree in nursing.
 I have never regretted that decision.
 This is such a dynamic career with so many opportunities for growth and advancement.
-I received my BSN from UT Arlington, and after a few years I returned to school to obtain my MS in Nursing Education.
+I received my BSN from UTA, and, after a few years, I returned to school to obtain my MS in Nursing Education.
 I have worked in critical care my entire career, both in ICU and ED.

 In which online programs do you teach?

 Why did you start teaching?